Save

 Keep the impact from your campfire to a minimum.
 Photo: Darche

-If you happen to spot native animals out in the wild – it can be quite a special thing to observe them.
-But keep a respectful distance so you don’t disturb their natural behaviour, or scare them out of their habitat.
+If you happen to spot native animals out in the wild, it can be quite special to observe them.
+That said, keep a respectful distance so as to not disturb their instinctive and natural behaviours, or frighten them from their own habitat.

-If you want to observe animals, then bring a pair of binoculars so you can still watch from a distance without disturbing their normal way of life.
+If you’re keen to observe the animals, bring a pair of binoculars to watch from a distance without disturbing their normal way of life.

 Cockatoos and a Seagull sitting on an outdoor fence